The Sucker Punch

 The Sucker Punch is a 1954 thriller novel by the British writer James Hadley Chase, writing under the pen name Raymond Marshall.
-An ambitious young man marries a wealthy woman he has no desire for, then plots to kill her for her money.
+Set in Nice, France, an ambitious young man marries a wealthy woman he has no desire for, then plots to kill her for her money.

 Adaptation

 In 1957 it was made into a French film A Kiss for a Killer directed by Henri Verneuil and starring Henri Vidal, Mylène Demongeot and Isa Miranda.
 The 1997 Indian thriller Aar Ya Paar also drew inspiration from the novel.